 Plant and Animal Life in the Sierra Nevada Mountains

-The western slopes have 5 vegetation zones from lower foothills to upper foothills, live oaks, shrubs or deciduous trees thrive; Ponderosa Pine and black oaks grow along with Incense Cedars.
-The region has the world’s largest forests, which include: red pine and Douglas fir as well as giant sequoias.
+The western slopes have five vegetation zones from lower to upper foothills.
+Live oaks, shrubs, or deciduous trees thrive; Ponderosa Pine and black oaks grow along with Incense Cedars.
+The region has the world’s largest forests, which include red pine and Douglas fir, as well as giant sequoias.

-Visitors can explore these places on foot or by boat, but some of our favorite activities include kayaking on Fallen Leaf Lake, hiking through the ancient Bristlecone Pine Forest, or Mount Whitney Trail – all within a day’s drive from San Francisco, Reno, or Sacramento.
+Visitors can explore these places on foot or by boat.
+Still, some of our favorite activities include kayaking on Fallen Leaf Lake, hiking through the ancient Bristlecone Pine Forest, or Mount Whitney Trail – all within a day’s drive from San Francisco, Reno, or Sacramento.

 Where are the Sierra Nevadas mountains?

 Sierra Nevada mountains are located in California.
 The mountain range divides the Central Valley in the east from the Great Basin in the west.
-To the north of the mountains is the Sacramento Valley, and to the south, the Mojave Desert.
+To the mountains’ north is the Sacramento Valley, and to the south is the Mojave Desert.

-The Sierra Nevada mountain range is home to many national parks and preserves, including Yosemite National Park and Sequoia National Park.
-Established in the 1864, these parks are home to some of the tallest trees in the world, such as sequoias and redwoods.
+The Sierra Nevada mountain range has many national parks and preserves, including Yosemite National Park and Sequoia National Park.
+Established in 1864, these parks are home to some of the tallest trees in the world, such as sequoias and redwoods.

 Why are the Sierra Nevada mountains famous?

 The Sierra Nevada mountains are well-known for their snowy peaks and breathtaking beauty.
 There are many hiking trails as well as winter sports, such as skiing and snowboarding.